Buckingham: Media

 The town is served by the Buckingham & Winslow Advertiser weekly newspaper.

-Local radio stations are BBC Three Counties Radio, Heart East, Greatest Hits Radio Bucks, Beds and Herts and 3Bs Radio, a community based station that broadcast to the town as well as to Bicester and Brackley.
+Local radio stations are BBC Three Counties Radio, Heart East, Greatest Hits Radio Bucks, Beds and Herts and 3Bs Radio, a community-based station that broadcast to the town as well as to Bicester and Brackley.

-The town sits between two television transmitters, with residents able to choose between Oxford (ITV Meridian/BBC South) and Sandy Heath (ITV Anglia/BBC East).
+The town lies between two television transmitters, with residents able to choose between Oxford (BBC South / ITV Meridian) and Sandy Heath (BBC East / ITV Anglia).